Conspiracy Thriller

 Million Eyes II is out today as an ebook

-I'm proud to announce that Million Eyes II: The Unraveller has been released today as an ebook!
+I’m proud to announce that Million Eyes II: The Unraveller has been released today as an ebook!
 You can now buy it from the ebook platform of your choosing.
-If you're after a paperback copy, that's out on November 8th. 🙂 Published by Elsewhen Press, Million Eyes II: The Unraveller follows straight on from Million… Continue reading Million Eyes II is out today as an ebook
+If you’re after a paperback copy, that’s out on November 8th. :) Published by Elsewhen Press, Million Eyes II: The Unraveller follows straight on from Million Read more

 The Million Eyes II cover is here!